zsxkib/sportsball/README.md

 ## Caching

 This library uses very aggressive caching due to the large data requirements.
-The initial data load will take some time however after that it will cache the old data for up to 1 year.
+If the requests are about a recent game (generally in the last 7 days) the caching is bypassed.
+The caching is as follows:

+1. A joblib disk cache that caches calls to pydantic model creation functions.
+This changes on every version update to keep the models in sync.
+This is the fastest cache.
+2. A requests cache backed by sqlite that caches requests for 1 year.
+3. An attempt to find the response is made to the wayback machine, and used if found.

+It's very recommended that the user uses proxies defined in the `PROXIES` environment variable.
+The more proxies the easier it is to collect data.

 ## Installation :inbox_tray: